2389-research/gmailcal-mcp-rs/plan.md

   - ✅ Use sync primitives testing
     - *Verified Send + Sync trait implementation*
 - **Success Metrics:**
-  - ✅ 100% line coverage for auth.rs
+  - ⏳ 100% line coverage for auth.rs
-    - *All code paths in auth.rs are now covered by tests*
+    - *Currently at 47%, need more tests to cover remaining code paths*
-  - ✅ All error paths verified
+  - ⏳ All error paths verified
-    - *Added tests for network errors and auth errors*
+    - *Added some tests for network errors and auth errors, more needed*
   - ✅ Thread safety verified with testing
     - *Verified TokenManager is Send + Sync*

 ### 2.2 Config Module Testing - ✅ COMPLETE
-- **Current Coverage:** 100%
+- **Current Coverage:** 89.5% (17/19 lines)
 - **Action Items:**
   - ✅ Test Config::from_env with varied environments
     - *Added tests for direct Config creation with various field values*